Precision Synthetic Data for Unmatched AML Standards

 INSURTECH: As much as 80% of the population in the MENA region is uninsured, creating a high potential for Insurtech to plug the gap.
 Customer needs are diverse and fintech provides adequate personalisation to meet customer needs while building new profitable segments and expanding their reach.

 BLOCKCHAIN: The MENA region has been embracing crypto assets and blockchain technology at various levels.
-Different countries in the MENA region have been exploring CBDCs to provide smoother and faster remittance clearing processes and combating frauds.
-Blockchain also streamlines cross border lending and remittance services and imparts a high level of transparency and security to it.
+Different countries in the MENA region have been exploring CBDCs to provide smoother and faster remittance-clearing processes and combat fraud.
+Blockchain also streamlines cross-border lending and remittance services and imparts a high level of transparency and security to them.

 Dubai Financial Services Authority (DFSA) has published a Framework for Regulating Security Tokens supporting issuers looking to raise capital using distributed ledger technology.

 REGTECH: MENA has a good number of Regtech firms, with specialisation in regulatory reporting, identity management, transaction monitoring and compliance space across borders.
-To monitor compliance of the digital firms, there is a growing need for technology like AI, Bigdata, Blockchain in the regulatory space.
+To monitor the compliance of digital firms, there is a growing need for technology like AI, big data, and blockchain in the regulatory space.
 Since traditional regulatory bodies are not very digitally savvy, there is immense scope for Regtechs to assist regulators to overcome real-time regulatory challenges and execute on a scale.

-The MENA region is looking forward to improve its market outreach and support the population’s needs.
-The global advancement of technology in the fintech segment offers an umbrella opportunity to cater to better financial services including service personalisation, instant payment settlements, finclusion and frictionless experience for customers.
-The comprehensive growth of the fintech ecosystem across the countries in the region is helping Governments, Businesses, customers, and all the population fulfill the desire for improved services in the sector.
+Fintech In MENA is looking forward to improving its market outreach and supporting the population’s needs.
+The global advancement of technology in the fintech segment offers an umbrella opportunity to cater to better financial services including service personalisation, instant payment settlements, inclusion and frictionless experience for customers.
+The comprehensive growth of the fintech ecosystem across the countries in the region is helping Governments, Businesses, customers, and the population fulfil the desire for improved services in the sector.

 Are you in MENA region and want to know how to accelerate innovation?